timhemel/binaryanalysis-ng/performance-test/bang-scanner/results-profiling/README.md

    164993    9.902    0.000    9.902    0.000 {method 'find' of 'bytearray' objects}
 ```

-Efficient string matching algorithms for simple strings exist, but we could not find an efficient Python implementation for them.

 Hypothesis: iterating over `bangsignature.signature_regexps.items()` will be quicker than looking up the regexp by signature repeatedly.